Alex-Chen955/safe-diffusion-rl/index.md

-# Fine-tuning diffusion models for safe text to image generation through reinforcement leanring
+# Fine-tuning diffusion models for safe text to image generation through reinforcement learning

 ## Introduction and Motivation